 If you have no sales of a like good which meet all three of the above conditions, then you should examine sales of the like good which were sold at the trade level nearest and subsequent4 to the importer in Canada.

+Sales of the like good at this subsequent trade level may be substituted in your sales listing only in the absence of sales which meet the three conditions listed above.
 However, in order to be given consideration, the sales of the like good at this subsequent trade level must also be made to more than one unrelated domestic customer and must be sold in the same or substantially the same quantities as the quantities purchased by the importer in Canada.

 - C9.
-Please explain the rational used in the selection of like goods in Appendix 2 if similar goods were identified.
-Explain which product characteristics your company has used to select comparable similar goods models of domestic sales and why those product characteristics were chosen.
-Also, please explain any deficiencies or difficulties in selecting comparable models of similar goods that might preclude the CBSA from conducting a proper comparison between sales of subject goods and like goods. - C10.
-Provide a worksheet that reconciles the total extended selling prices (total of column 21) for both Appendix 3 listings of domestic sales as per C7 and C8 to your financial statements.
+Please explain the rationale used in the selection of like goods in Appendix 2 if similar goods were identified.
+Explain which product characteristics your company has used to select comparable similar goods products of domestic sales and why those product characteristics were chosen.
+Discuss how these product characteristics impact the cost of production and the selling price of the goods.
+Also, please explain any deficiencies or difficulties in selecting comparable products of similar goods that might preclude the CBSA from conducting a proper comparison between sales of subject goods and like goods. - C10.
+Provide a worksheet that reconciles the total extended selling prices for both Appendix 3 listings of domestic sales as per C7 and C8 to your financial statements.
 The reconciliation should start with the C8 listing to the C7 listing then to your financial accounting system (general ledger or trial balance) up to your financial statements.
 If it is not possible to reconcile to audited financial statements, reconcile to interim financial statements.
 Provide a narrative explanation of the procedures followed to complete the accounting reconciliation. - C11.
 Describe each type of discount, rebate, or allowance offered on domestic sales of like goods, including the terminology used and the terms and conditions that must be met in order to receive each one.
 For each type of discount, rebate and allowance you offer, add a column, with an appropriate column heading, to your responses to questions C7 and C8 and indicate the amount of the discount, rebate or allowance granted on each sale, including those owing but not yet paid.
 In addition, provide details of the methodology you have used to allocate each discount, rebate or allowance to the like goods. - C12.
 Indicate on what percentage of domestic sales of like goods listed in response to questions C7 and C8 each type of discount, rebate, or allowance was granted to domestic customers.
 The percentage must be calculated on a quantity basis, i.e., the quantity of like goods on which the discount was granted. - C13.
 With regard to the sales listed in response to C8, provide a complete documentation package for one sales transaction per month, up to a maximum of 12 sales transactions.
-The package should include sales contracts, purchase orders, bills of lading, commercial invoices, credit/debit notes, mill certificate, and proofs of payment. - C14.
-Explain any product codes or other codes used by your company to enable a correlation between price lists, invoices, brochures, UPC, etc. and the listings of domestic sales. - C15.
-With respect to each cost, charge or expense, e.g., freight, warehousing expense, etc., included in the gross domestic selling prices of the like goods listed in Appendix 3A and Appendix 3B, provide details of the methodology you have employed to allocate each cost, charge or expense to the like goods.
+The package should include sales contracts, purchase orders, bills of lading, commercial invoices, credit/debit notes, mill certificate, and proofs of payment.